mano-ranjan/ocr_visiting_card/README.md

 ## Project Structure

 The main application code is located in the `lib` directory.
-Key files include: